KGQuiz: Evaluating the Generalization of Encoded Knowledge in Large Language Models: Limitations

 \section{Limitations}

-\paragraph{LM and KG selection} Due to computational and budget constraints, we restricted our study to ten representative LLMs and three knowledge graphs each from a different domain.
+\paragraph{LLM and KG selection} Due to computational and budget constraints, we restricted our study to ten representative LLMs and three knowledge graphs each from a different domain.
 As we plan to make \ourbenchmark{} publicly accessible, further investigation into the performance of a broader range of LLMs on assorted knowledge graphs is left for future endeavors.

 \paragraph{Evaluation Metrics} Being the case that LLMs might not fully adhere to the context in our prompts, we were required to deploy human-crafted string-processing functions to preprocess the content the models generated, to evaluate the results.
 This step is susceptible to errors that may lead to inaccurate results.
-Additionally, the Semantic Match method we utilized is also not without error.
-Two semantically similar entities could have wildly different referents, which could lead to assessment errors.
-Addressing the issue of fuzzy match (semantic match) is a direction for future research.
+As the Semantic Match method is not 100\% accurate, we report both the semantic similarity and exact match side-by-side and we believe they should be taken together.
+We argue that similar metrics such as BERTscore and BARTscore also have similar pros and cons.

 \paragraph{Knowledge Coverage} Due to the vast scale of real-world knowledge, we are unable to evaluate whether all the content generated by the model is completely factual in our benchmark.
 We can only assess whether the content generated by the model aligns with the knowledge stored in the knowledge graphs.
 However, the coverage of real-world knowledge by the knowledge graph is limited, leading to potential errors in our evaluation.
 However, as our benchmark is scalable, we can mitigate this limitation to some extent by generating corresponding tasks (questions) using broader (or more applicable) and more up-to-date knowledge graphs.